-The initial meeting will help brands understand if the customers are interested to make a purchase or not.
-At this stage, the requirements of the sale will be discussed.
-The customer will determine if your brand meets their needs.
+The initial meeting will help brands understand if the customers are interested in making a purchase or not.
+At this stage, discussion of the sale begins where the customer will determine if your brand meets their needs.
 A helpful tool to use at this point will be a CRM because it integrates the company’s calendar and emails.

 Product demo or sales pitch

-It is the best time to communicate the value of the brand’s solutions in terms of the prospects’ needs.
-Effective communication can only be achieved by connecting the needs of the customers with the corresponding features and benefits of the product.
-This is why it is critical to have a clear understanding of what was discussed in the previous stage so that you can have an excellent product demo.
+This is the best time to communicate the value of the brand’s solutions in terms of the prospects’ needs.
+Achieving effective communication occurs by connecting the needs of the customers with the corresponding features and benefits of the product.
+Therefore, it is critical to understand what you discussed in the previous stage so that you can have an excellent product demo.

-Once it is clear to see what the client’s needs, brands can send the proposal.
+Once it is clear to see what the client’s needs are, brands can send the proposal.
 This stage separates the general client list from those that are ready to buy.
 Also, brands should set timelines and reminders in this stage to follow-up the client within a reasonable interval.

 It is rare to get approval at the submission of the initial proposal.
-Often the prospects will express questions or concerns – these are also known as objections.
+Often, prospects will express concerns, also known as objections.
 It is crucial to focus on the features that provide the best value to the customer and highlight how the brand can help them reach their goals.

 The B2B marketing funnel

-Brands use the marketing funnel concept as a way to track leads as they move through the sales process.
+Brands use the marketing funnel concept to track leads as they move through the sales process.
 It is also used to align marketing and sales targets, activities, and processes.
-The B2B marketing funnel defines the customer journey from awareness—when a buyer first becomes aware of the product or service—to purchase.
+The B2B marketing funnel defines the customer journey from awareness (when a buyer first encounters the product or service) to purchase.

-The traditional marketing funnel was created for a completely different world.
+Creation of the traditional marketing funnel was for an archaic world.
 The entire process of old funnels is a lot different from what consumers feel and experience in the modern world.
 In order to adapt, marketing funnels are now focused on creating a unique experience for customers from start to finish.